chnyda/taikungoclient/client/docs/BindProjectGroupsToUserGroupCommand.md

 HasUserGroupName returns a boolean if a field has been set.

-### SetUserGroupNameNil

-`func (o *BindProjectGroupsToUserGroupCommand) SetUserGroupNameNil(b bool)`

- SetUserGroupNameNil sets the value for UserGroupName to be an explicit nil

-### UnsetUserGroupName
-`func (o *BindProjectGroupsToUserGroupCommand) UnsetUserGroupName()`

-UnsetUserGroupName ensures that no value is present for UserGroupName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)